 (B) In accordance with guidelines developed by the director, the department shall do all of the following:

-(1) Establish a safety program plan standard for transit agencies operating a rail fixed guideway system within the state;
+(1) Establish a safety program documentation standard for transit agencies operating , implementing, or significantly enhancing an applicable rail fixed guideway system within the state;

-(2) Adopt standards for the personal security of passengers and employees of rail fixed guideway systems;
+(2) Oversee adoption of standards and oversee enforcement of laws for the personal safety and security of passengers and employees of rail fixed guideway systems;

-(4) Periodically, conduct an on-site safety review of each transit agency and make recommendations based on the review of the system safety program plan;
+(4) Periodically, conduct an on-site safety review of each transit agency safety program based on the agency's safety program documentation and make recommendations for changes or enhancements to the transit agency safety program ;

-(a) Establish procedures for the investigation of accidents and unacceptable hazardous conditions as defined in the guidelines developed by the director;
+(a) Establish procedures for the investigation of accidents and hazardous conditions, and for coordinating and addressing immediate conditions at a transit agency, as defined in the guidelines developed by the director;

-(b) Investigate accidents and unacceptable hazardous conditions at transit agencies;
+(b) Investigate accidents and hazardous conditions at transit agencies;

-(c) Approve or disapprove any plan of a transit agency to minimize, control, correct, or eliminate any investigated hazard.
+(c) Approve or disapprove any corrective action plan of a transit agency intended to minimize, control, correct, or eliminate any investigated hazard;

 (6) Submit to the federal transit administration any reports or other information necessary to remain in compliance with 49 U.S.C.
-5330 and the rules adopted under it.
+5329 and 5330 and the rules adopted thereunder;

-(C) The department may use a contractor to act on its behalf in carrying out the duties of the Department under this section and section 5501.56 of the Revised Code and 49 U.S.C.
-5330 and the rules adopted under it.
+(C) The department may use a contractor to act on its behalf in carrying out the duties of the department under this section and section 5501.56 of the Revised Code and 49 U.S.C.
+5329 and 5330 and the rules adopted thereunder.

 (E) In accordance with the guidelines developed by the director, the department may establish such programs, procedures, and administrative mandates as may be necessary to carry out its duties under this section and section 5501.56 of the Revised Code and 49 U.S.C.
-5330 and the rules adopted under it.
+5329 and 5330 and the rules adopted thereunder.

 (1) "Rail fixed guideway system" means any light, heavy, or rapid rail system, monorail, inclined plane, funicular, trolley, or automated guideway that is included in the federal transit administration's calculation of fixed guideway route miles or receives funding for urbanized areas under 49 U.S.C.
 5336 and is not regulated by the federal railroad administration.